Coca-Cola recovery continues as it grows leaner in pandemic

 Coca-Cola measured gradual improvement in the third quarter as it focused on emerging leaner from the global pandemic.

-Revenue fell 9% to $8.7 billion, edging out Wall Street expectations of $8.4 billion, according to analysts polled by FactSet.
+Revenue fell 9% to $8.7 billion, topping Wall Street expectations of $8.4 billion, according to analysts polled by FactSet.
 It was far better than the 28% drop in revenue in the second quarter.

 Net income was $1.7 billion.
 Earnings, adjusted for one-time items, fell 2% to 55 cents per share.
 That also outpaced analyst forecasts of 46 cents.

-It has been making up for some of that damage as people buy more beverages, like orange juice, at home.
-Sales of sparkling soft drinks fell 1% in the July-September period; sales of trademark Coca-Cola grew 1% for the quarter.
-But other beverages struggled.
-Sales of enhanced water and sports drinks dropped 11% and tea and coffee sales were down 15%, hurt by closures of Costa retail stores.
+The company has been making up for some of that damage as people buy more beverages, like orange juice, at home.

 So far this month, sales based on unit cases are seeing single-digit declines compared to last year; in April, those sales were down 25%.